 At our first meeting, you will have the opportunity to talk about your difficulties and the reasons you are seeking help.
 Sometimes this can take longer than one session.
 Our first meeting is also for me to decide whether I think I can offer you the help you need or whether I think that you might be better helped by another therapist or organisation, in which case I will discuss this with you.
 If we agree to work together then we will discuss arrangements for ongoing sessions.

-My fees are dependent on where you see me.
-I charge £90 per session for individuals and £100 for couples in myAmersham clinic; at my London clinic the fees are £100 and £110 for individuals and couples respectively.
+I charge £90 per session for individuals and £100 for couples.
 If you have a limited income then I might be able to negotiate a lower fee for you so please do contact me about this.
 For counselling and psychotherapy trainees I offer a discounted fee for personal therapy.
+Please contact me to enquire.

 I charge for any missed or cancelled sessions unless 48 hours’ notice is given.
 If this notice is not given then missed or cancelled session will be paid for unless alternative arrangements can be made.
 I will give you as much notice as possible of holidays and other absences I foresee.
 If I need to cancel a session in the event of an emergency, I will make arrangements to replace this missed session where possible.